 An individual may form an addiction to sedatives when the drug becomes their priority in life.
 When someone begins to have family problems, starts to get in trouble with the law, or is not doing well financially as a result of their drug use, they may have formed an addiction.

 You may have an sedatives addiction if you:

 - Take sedatives in larger doses than you were prescribed initially

 - Experience extreme cravings for the drug

 - Take sedatives for a more extended period than was initially instructed

 - Have a hard time managing personal obligations as a result of sedative use

 - Feel intense withdrawal symptoms in the absence of the drug

 How Can You Treat Sedatives Addiction?

 One effective way to treat sedatives addiction is through sedative detox.
 Detox is defined as “a process or period in which one abstains from or rids the body of toxic or unhealthy substances.”
-Detoxing may be accompanied by counseling and therapy for a more holistic approach.
+Detoxing may be accompanied by counseling and therapy.